microsoft/aed-go-learn-content/control-flow/includes/6-solution.md

-# Solutions for the Control Flow Challenges
+# Solution - Control Flow Challenge

 Here you can find one solution for the previous challenges